The 13½ Lives of Captain Bluebear: Life 7

 Wandering in the Great Forest, Bluebear spots a blue she-bear in the strangely silent Great Forest and falls in love with her.
 Bluebear attempts to court her only to discover she is an illusion created by the Spiderwitch, a giant spider, to catch prey.
 Bluebear is caught in an intricate web in place of where he thought the she-bear's house was.
 He eventually frees himself and flees from the spider moments before it can dissolve and eat him.
 He runs for eight hours straight to escape the spider, who is in hot pursuit.
 Because of the oxygen conditions in the Great Forest, he hallucinates that he is the fastest and most agile creature on the planet.
 When the hallucination ends, his body feels too heavy to run.
 Just as his strength gives out, Bluebear stumbles and falls through a fortuitous Dimensional Hiatus, the same sort of portal through which Qwerty entered Bluebear's universe.

 Life 8

-The Dimensional Hiatus deposits Bluebear into the past in the 2364th Dimension, where he sets off a chain of events that led to Qwerty falling into the a Dimensional Hiatus and into our world in the first place.
+The Dimensional Hiatus deposits Bluebear into the past in the 2364th Dimension, where he sets off a chain of events that led to Qwerty falling into the Dimensional Hiatus and into our world in the first place.
 Bluebear jumps into the portal after his friend and comes back out in his own world, where the Spiderwitch is nowhere to be seen.